LLNL/mhysa/doc/Examples.md

 Geometry: The VHIFIRE geometry (rescaled to be of unit length) with the nose tip at (0,0)
           (\b mhysa/Examples/STLGeometries/vhifire.stl)

-The following image shows the sphere:
+The following image shows the VHiFire geometry:
 @image html Surface3D_vhifire.png

-The following images shows the grid and the sphere:
+The following images shows the grid around the body:
 @image html Domain3D_vhifire1.png
 @image html Domain3D_vhifire2.png